 We begin by presenting results of the magnitude of teacher effects in Table 4.
 Here, we observe sizable teacher effects on students' attitudes and behaviors that are similar to teacher effects on students' academic performance.
 Starting first with teacher effects on students' academic performance, we find that a one standard deviation difference in teacher effectiveness is equivalent to a 0.17 sd or 0.18 sd difference in students' math achievement.
 In other words, relative to an average teacher, teachers at the 84th percentile of the distribution of effectiveness move the medium student up to roughly the 57th percentile of math achievement.
 Notably, these findings are similar to those from other studies that also estimate within-school teacher effects in large administrative datasets (Hanushek & Rivkin, 2010).
-This suggests that our use of school fixed effects with a more limited number of teachers observed within a given school does not appear to overly restrict our identifying variation.15 Estimated teacher effects on students' selfreported Self-Efficacy in Math and Behavior in Class are 0.14 sd and 0.15 sd, respectively.
+This suggests that our use of school fixed effects with a more limited number of teachers observed within a given school does not appear to overly restrict our identifying variation.
+In Online Appendix A, where we present the magnitude of teacher effects from alternative model specifications, we show that results are robust to models that exclude school fixed effects or replace school fixed effects with observable school characteristics.
+Estimated teacher effects on students' self-reported Self-Efficacy in Math and Behavior in Class are 0.14 sd and 0.15 sd, respectively.
 The largest teacher effects we observe are on students' Happiness in Class, of 0.31 sd.
 Given that we do not have multiple years of data to separate out class effects for this measure, we interpret this estimate as the upward bound of true teacher effects on Happiness in Class.
-Rescaling this estimate by the ratio of teacher effects with and without class effects for Self-Efficacy in Math (0.14/0.19 = 0.74) produces an estimate of stable teacher effects on Happiness in Class of 0.23 sd, still larger than effects for other outcomes.16
+Rescaling this estimate by the ratio of teacher effects with and without class effects for Self-Efficacy in Math (0.14/0.19 = 0.74; see

+Online Appendix A) produces an estimate of stable teacher effects on Happiness in Class of 0.23 sd, still larger than effects for other outcomes.